plausible/docs/docs/google-analytics-import.md

 ## How does imported data differ from Plausible native data?

 We have taken many steps to make the imported data feel as fast, easy, and straightforward as the native data collected by Plausible directly.
-But it is important to note that imported data will not be as flexible as the native data that we collect using our script.
+But it's important to note that imported data won't be as flexible as the native data that we collect using our script.
 Here are the differences:

 ### Filtering

 The Google Analytics data is imported using Google's Reporting API v4 which has limits on the number of dimensions that can be fetched in a single query.
-This means we cannot fetch entries that contain all of the dimensions we are interested in and instead need to fetch data for each dimension individually.
+This means we can't fetch entries that contain all the dimensions we are interested in and instead need to fetch data for each dimension individually.

 Unfortunately, this means we are unable to look at how dimensions interact.
-For example, it is not possible to use [our filters](filters-segments.md) with the imported data.
+For example, it isn't possible to use [our filters](filters-segments.md) with the imported data.

 ### Unique visitors

 When you're looking at a longer period of time, you may see a discrepancy in the number of total unique visitors in your data in Google Analytics and in the Google Analytics data you imported to Plausible.
 This happens because we only import day-level aggregated data.

 To get the number of unique visitors in a longer period of time (say one month) we just sum up the daily unique visitor numbers.
-We cannot do the proper unique visitors calculation like Google Analytics is doing.
+We can't do the proper unique visitors calculation like Google Analytics is doing.

 ### UTM traffic